-Place and Duration of Study: Department of Virology, College of Medicine, University College Hospital, Ibadan from January 2004 to December 2006.
+Place and Duration of Study:Department of Virology, College of Medicine, University College Hospital, Ibadan from January 2004 to December 2006.

-Methodology: Genomic DNA was extracted from blood samples of 85 (42 males, 43 females; age range 18-58 years) consenting HIV-1 infected antiretroviral therapy-naïve individuals presenting at a voluntary counseling and testing centre.
-The env C2-V3 region of HIV-1 proviral DNA was amplified by nested PCR, successfully sequenced, manually edited and evolutionary relationships determined by maximum likelihood using MEGA 5.03^R from 64 of the blood samples of the HIV-1 infected patients.
+Methodology:Genomic DNA was extracted from blood samples of 85 (42 males, 43 females;age range 18-58 years) consenting HIV-1 infected antiretroviral therapy-naïve individuals presenting at a voluntary counseling and testing centre.
+The env C2-V3 region of HIV-1 proviral DNA was amplified by nested PCR, successfully sequenced, manually edited and evolutionary relationships determined by maximum likelihood using MEGA 5.03R from 64 of the blood samples of the HIV-1 infected patients.
 HIV-1 coreceptor usage was predicted based on genotypic analysis of HIV-1 env V3 loop sequences.

-Results: Phylogenetic analysis showed HIV-1 subtypes A, G, CRF02_AG, CRF06_cpx, and CRF35_AD among the study participants The V3 loop region of the viruses had amino acid sequence conservation in the base positions 1-8 and 26-35 and tip regions and sequence variability, including mutations and deletions at positions 9-25.
+Results:Phylogenetic analysis showed HIV-1 subtypes A, G, CRF02\AG, CRF06\cpx, and CRF35\AD among the study participants The V3 loop region of the viruses had amino acid sequence conservation in the base positions 1-8 and 26-35 and tip regions and sequence variability, including mutations and deletions at positions 9-25.
 Most (76.6%) of the sequences had the GPGQ crown motif while the GPGQ/L/R/K substitution was observed in 18.8%.
 The number of N-linked glycosylation sites ranged from 0 to 4 per env C2-V3 amino acid sequence with only 37.5% of the sequences having all 4 N-linked glycosylation sites.
 Predicted frequencies for CCR5 and CXCR4 genotypes were 31.2% and 68.8%, respectively, while 10% of the CCR5-tropic viruses showed Maraviroc-associated resistant mutations.

-Conclusion: CXCR4-tropic viruses predominate among the studied population irrespective HIV-1 subtype and suggest the need for further studies involving larger sample size prior introduction of coreceptor inhibitors like Maraviroc for management of HIV infection in Nigeria.
+Conclusion:CXCR4-tropic viruses predominate among the studied population irrespective HIV-1 subtype and and it is associated with multiple amino acid deletions and mutations in V and the loss of one or more N-linked glycosylation sites.
+This datasuggest the need for furth studies involving a larger sample size prior to introduction of coreceptor inhibitors like Maravird for management of HIV infection in Nigeria.